4th of July Mattress Sales: The Best Mattress Deal of 2022

 Online mattress companies, or bed-in-a-box brands, offer higher quality materials because they don’t have to worry about paying commissions or storage fees.
 You can get a high-quality mattress at a lower price online compared to in-store.
 When you order an online mattress, the bed is compressed, rolled up, and delivered to your door in a box for convenience.

 The only drawback to online shopping is that you’re not able to try out the mattress before purchasing.
 However, online companies offer extensive sleep trials, which give you up to 100 nights to try out a new bed.
-If you don’t like the mattress, you can return or exchange it for a different model.
+If you don’t like the mattress, you can return it for a different model.

 Some of the top online mattress companies offer the following specials:

 Each mattress model contains Amerisleep’s proprietary Bio-Pur®, plant-based memory foam.
 Bio-Pur® cushions the curves of your body for optimal pressure relief.
 You’ll never feel stuck inside the mattress.
+Most of their memory foam mattresses offer five zones of targeted support, thanks to the Affinity layer with HIVE® technology.

 Amerisleep includes a 100-night sleep trial and a 20-year warranty, one of the best in the mattress industry.
 The warranty covers sagging greater than 0.75 inches and any manufacturing defects.